 A year later I happened upon a 275lb RIDGID/Peddinghaus that had never been used and was about 100 years newer than the Trenton, so time to revisit the stand.
 Because the new anvil was a bit larger the stand needed to be expanded a bit and a new set of “seatbelts” made.
 Due to the upsetting block on the back, the new belts had to cross on the ends, so the stand’s corners had to be swapped to put the tabs in the correct orientation–another benefit of the stand’s flexibility.
 In retrospect I could have saved some bending grief if I’d cut the tabs off and changed the angle a bit.

-The Trenton anvil is an example of the American pattern of anvil while the Peddinghaus is of the German pattern.
-The different patterns represent the evolution of anvils and the cultural differences in how they’re used.
+The Trenton anvil is an example of the American pattern of anvil while the Peddinghaus follows the German pattern.
+The different patterns or styles represent the evolution of anvils and the cultural differences in how they’re used.